sunkthought/minions-openwebui/README.md

 # Warning: THIS SOFTWARE WAS HEAVILY AI GENERATED
 Use at your own risk.
-Any voluntary submissions by humans greatly accepted.
+Any voluntary testing, reporting of issues and successed, and submissions by humans greatly accepted.
+Currently there are a LOT of user valves you can tweak in your testing, this is because I still need to do a ton of testing to find the baseline "good" zones, after which I think some of these can be put into the function generation config for power users.
+Feel free to tweak with these to your content.

 # Collaborative AI with Minion and MinionS for Open WebUI